zbiko/perfnvim/README.md

 - Navigate between changed lines
 - View checked out files using Telescope <br> <img src="./perfnvim2.gif" width="400"/>
 - \[Fork\] Added worker thread that is getting Perforce status in background to avoid blocking the UI (opts.autostart)
+- NOTE: autostart will trigger background worker on every instance of Neovim, which is not optimal
 - \[Fork\] Added lualine integration to show perforce chengelist of current file (worker needs to be enabled): <br> <img src="./perfnvim.bmp" width="400"/>
 - \[Fork\] Fixed next diff/ precious diff behviour
 - \[Fork\] Marking added lines for the files that were opened with `p4 add`